Trypanosoma melophagium

-Trypanosoma melophagium is a specific protozoan species found within the unicellular parasitic genius Trypanosoma, class Kineplastea, and overall phylum Euglenozoa.
+Trypanosoma melophagium is a protozoan species found within the unicellular parasitic genus Trypanosoma, class Kinetoplastea, and overall phylum Euglenozoa.

 Morphology

 Generally the morphology of Trypanosoma protozoans possess an elongated slender body shape containing a nucleus, nucleolus, undulating membrane, attached flagellum, free flagellum, pellide, ectoplasm, endoplasm, reserve food granules, blepharoplast of basal granule, and a kinetoplast.
 Some distinguishing characteristics of the T. melophagium species is the placement of the kinetoplast being closer to the nucleus rather than to the posterior end and a pointed tail.
 This helps to differentiate T. melophagium from other Trypanosoma species such as T. cruzi, T. lewisi, T. rangeli and more.
 All of which follow the same life cycle as T. melophagium known as stercorarian trypanosomes.

 Life cycle

 This specific life cycle is used with Trypanosoma protozoans which are transferred to their mammalian host through the feces of an infected fly therefore splitting the parasites life cycle in two.
 The first part being the "developmental stage" where the asexual reproduction of the parasite occurs in the flies hind-gut and the second part is when the transmission of the fly infects the mammalian host via feces.
 In the case of T. melophagium the derived host or vector is the Melophagus ovinus fly also known as "sheep ked" and the mammalian hosts for these parasites are mainly sheep and lambs.

 Furthermore, given that information the step-by-step life cycle of T. melophagium would consist of the following: 1.
 Sheep ked becomes infected with T. melophagium from an infected blood meal filled with trypomastigotes from a mammalian (sheep/lamb) 2.
 T. melophagium parasites travel to the hind intestinal tract of the fly where they replicate turning trypomastigotes into epimastigotes 3.
 These epimastigotes then attach to the rectum and become trypomastigotes and exit the fly via feces 4.
 Mammalian host become infected when the feces filled with trypomastigotes enter the mammal's body via mucus membranes or wound 5.
 Once in the host the trypomastigotes circulate through blood stream and reach other bodily fluids transforming into amastigotes 6.
 The amastigotes then begin to reproduce asexually through binary fission 7. amastigotes turn into trypomastigotes, and the cycle continues.